tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/3/LessonPlan.md

 By the end of class, students will be able to:

-* Create a repository and upload files to GitHub using the git GUI.
+* Create a git repository and upload files to GitHub using the git GUI.

 * Configure the git CLI user credentials from the terminal.